 The primary way to interact with the ATLAS-VAR catalog tables is through MAST CasJobs.
-For convenience, we also provide the "object" and "observation" tables as binary FITS files, but the "detection" table is only available through MAST CasJobs.
+For convenience, we also provide the "object" and "observation" tables as binary FITS files below, but the "detection" table is only available through MAST CasJobs.

 You can execute SQL queries by visiting the Query tab in the top menu bar.
 Make sure you change the Context drop-down menu to HLSP_ATLAS_VAR.
 We have provided a few tutorials that demonstrate how to query the ATLAS-VAR variable star catalog.